orkes-io/docs/docs/reference-docs/api/workflow/restart.md

 # Restart workflow execution
 Restart a workflow execution from the beginning with the same input.
 When called on a workflow that is not in a terminal status, this operation has no effect.
+If useLatestDefinition is set, the restarted workflow fetches the latest definition from the metadata store

+## Properties

+## API
+POST /workflow/{workflowId}/restart

+## Client SDK Methods

 <Tabs>
 <TabItem value="Java" label="Java">